Title: Reed’s First Week at the BAU

 “I looked around.
 Got comfortable with the building.
 I stole chocolate from Garcia before I escaped from you.”

 “Escaped?”
-Hotch asked, a small smile on his face.
+Aaron asked, a small smile on his face.

 “Mother hen.”
-Reed took up into the air and flew to Hotch’s office.
-Hotch reached out for the still half full cup of coffee when it disappeared from sight.
+Reed took up into the air and flew to Aaron’s office.
+Aaron reached out for the still half full cup of coffee when it disappeared from sight.

 “We are going to have a lot of fun with this.”
 Morgan wasn’t holding back his laughter.
-Hotch nodded and moved to his office.
-He had a lot of paperwork to do and he knew that a case would come up soon so he needed to get as much done as possible.
+Aaron nodded and moved to his office.
+He had a lot of paperwork to do, and he knew that a case would come up soon, so he needed to get as much done as possible.

-It was seven before Hotch was ready to leave for the day.
+It was seven before Aaron was ready to leave for the day.
 Reed had disappeared after lunch and other than brief touches along the bond; he knew nothing of what the dragon did all day.
-He hadn’t heard of anyone complaining about Reed so he figured that the dragon was at least trying not to make anyone mad.
-He set the folder in his done pile as Reed flew into the room.
+Aaron hadn’t heard of anyone complaining about Reed, so Aaron figured that the dragon was at least trying not to make anyone mad.
+Aaron set the folder in his done pile as Reed flew into the room.
 He landed on the edge of the desk.